-1) Use of Census Block Groups in the 2-MPO region as the geographic unit.
-This is because they are updated each year, and some data are only available at this scale.
-It also helps compare urban, suburban, and rural areas in and "apples to apples" way.
-1
+- 1) Use of Census Block Groups in the CAMPO region as the geographic unit is used because they are updated each year, and some data are only available at this scale.
+It also helps to compare urban, suburban, and rural areas in a similar way.
+1 - 2) Choice of which "average" we use.
+By choosing to use the "median" as our measure, it gets around any extremes that may exist within the block group.
+By using a median, the primary makeup of the block group is reflected because extremes will not have as much impact.